 When he’s not following his hometown football team Ipswich Town, Ravi is a keen enthusiast in contemporary technology as well as film & media.

 1. Analysis > Create Calculated Field 2.
 Drop down (next to Dimensions) > Create Calculated Field 3.
 Right-click a blank space on the left hand pane > Create Calculated Field 4.
-Right-click a dimension, measure, set or parameter > Create > Calculated Field or Create...read more
+Right-click a dimension, measure, set or parameter > Create > Calculated...read more

 First, check out my post on Tableau 8.0.0 here Following the small differences with Tableau 8, I almost expected 7.0.0 wasn't going to be so bad.
 And it wasn't - For me, it performed much better in terms of speed than 8.0.0 did.
 Visually though, there were some huge...read more